flyingmachine/brave-clojure-web/content/java.md

 are spread over more than one file and you'll learn how to use Java libraries.
 Once again, we'll look at both compiling and running a program.
-This section has direct implications for Clojure, where you'll the same ideas and terminology to interact with Java libraries.
+This section has direct implications for Clojure, where you'll learn ideas and terminology to interact with Java libraries.

 First, a couple definitions: